-- 2.5 It is acknowledged that car ownership levels have increased since the adoption of the 2012 SPD and that an up-to-date Census could show that levels of car ownership are much closer to the Parking Provision SPD (2012) limits than the 2011 Census findings.
+- 2.5 It is acknowledged that car ownership levels have increased since the adoption of the 2012 SPD and that an up-to-date Census could show that levels of car ownership are much closer to the Parking Provision SPD (2012) limits than the 2011 Census findings were, or potential higher.
 However, the Council is promoting a modal-shift in transportation use so it would be inappropriate to increase the parking limits in this document. - 2.6 To strike a balance between the increase in car ownership and the sought decrease in car-use, it is appropriate to carry forward the car park limits from the 2012 SPD into the emerging Parking and Sustainable Transport SPD.
-However, when calculating the total limit for a development, quantities should be rounded down to the nearest whole number, rather than up, before adding together the constituent bedroom requirements. - 2.7 Table 3 sets out the Council's proposed car parking parking standards for new residential development.
+However, these figures will be reduced in line with the aforementioned new Accessibility Zones, as explained later in this chapter.
+The publication of the next Census findings could necessitate a review of this document to reduce parking requirements if car ownership has fallen. - 2.7 Table 3 sets out the Council's proposed car parking parking standards for new residential development.
+Where the level of provision calculated for a quantity of a particular size/type of dwelling results in a fraction of a space, the level of provision should be rounded up to the nearest whole number.
+If there is more than one size/type of dwelling being proposed as part of a development, the rounded up numbers of required spaces for each size/type of dwelling should be added together to give the overall required parking provision.

-Description Car parking standard

-a) General needs

-i) 1 bedroom 1 space per unit

-ii) 2 bedrooms 1.5 spaces per unit

-iii) 3 bedrooms 2 spaces per unit

-iv) 4+ bedrooms 2.5 spaces per unit

-b) Houses in multiple occupation (i.e. Separate households sharing facilities) 0.5 spaces per tenancy unit

-c) Sheltered housing for the elderly - warden control 0.5 to 1 spaces per unit
+Description Car parking requiremen ıt a) General needs i) 1 bedroom 1 space per house 1 space per flat ii) 2 bedrooms 1.5 spaces per house 1.5 spaces per flat iii) 3 bedrooms 2 spaces per house 1.5 spaces per flat iv) 4+ bedrooms 2.5 spaces per house 2 spaces per flat b) Houses in multiple occupation (i.e. Separate households sharing facilities) (1) 0.5 spaces per tenancy unit c) Sheltered housing for the elderly - warden control 0.5 to 1 spaces per unit